 There is much more information on our feeding chickens FAQ page about feeding chickens correctly.

-Of the other factors that can stop a hen from laying, the most common are broodiness (you can read how to stop a hen from being broody here), stress (for example when moved to a new environment, scared by predators or through lack of water), lice, red mite, and even severe weather conditions.
+Of the other factors that can stop a hen from laying, the most common are broodiness (you can read how to stop a hen from being broody here), stress (for example when moved to a new environment, scared by predators or through lack of water), lice and even severe weather conditions.

 A good starting point is to know how many eggs you can expect from your breed of chicken and more importantly the particular strain of bird you have.
 Generally, birds that have been highly bred for showing lay fewer eggs as they have been selected for looks rather than egg numbers.